encody/near-private-data/document/paper.md

 # Abstract

 Public blockchain ledgers are, at first glance, antithetical to privacy: all data are recorded permanently and publicly.
 While this is necessary, in many cases, to trustlessly verify the execution of the virtual machine, by the same token, blockchains are not often used to directly store sensitive information.
 However, popular blockchains do provide data distribution (data availability), historical execution auditability, and data accessibility that have interesting implications for encrypted messaging.
-The disadvantages for using a blockchain as the underlying middleman for an encrypted messaging system are clear and numerous&mdash;cost, privacy, efficiency, etc. We present a protocol that attempts to mitigate these issues while taking advantage of the unique mechanisms that blockchains do provide, and provide recommendations for similar projects.
+The disadvantages for using a blockchain as the underlying middleman for an encrypted messaging system are clear and numerous: cost, privacy, efficiency, etc. We present a protocol that attempts to mitigate these issues while taking advantage of the unique mechanisms that blockchains do provide, and provide recommendations for similar projects.

 # Definitions